html-graph/html-graph.github.io/content/defaults/_index.md

 ---
-title: Defaults Configuration
+title: Default Configuration
 ---

-## Defaults Configuration
+## Default Configuration

 Use the `setDefaults` method of `CanvasBuilder` to establish base visualization settings.
 These defaults apply to all graph entities (nodes, ports, and edges) when no explicit values are provided.